-According to Dr. Hartman, body sunscreen needs to be water- and sweat-resistant, form a protective film on the skin and meet strict criteria for broad-spectrum protection from ultraviolet and visible light.
+According to Hartman, body sunscreen needs to be water- and sweat-resistant, form a protective film on the skin and meet strict criteria for broad-spectrum protection from ultraviolet and visible light.
 “The more checkboxes that a product crosses off for being a good sunscreen, the less enjoyable it is to apply [compared to] a body lotion.”

 Is one type more effective than the other at preventing sunburn and skin cancer?

 The minimal amount of SPF in body lotions, which fall between SPF 15 and 29, is not nearly enough protection from harmful UVA/UVB rays.
-“These lotions tend to have a thinner consistency and don’t have the same tacky, thicker composition of body sunscreens,” says Dr. Paul Jarrod Frank, a board-certified cosmetic dermatologist in NYC, author of "The Pro-Aging Playbook" and creator of The Pro-Aging Podcast.
+“These lotions tend to have a thinner consistency and don’t have the same tacky, thicker composition of body sunscreens,” says Dr. Paul Jarrod Frank, a board-certified cosmetic dermatologist in New York City.
 “While the formulation might be more appealing, it is highly recommended to use a body sunscreen with a sun protection factor of at least 30.”

-However, according to Dr. Frank, body lotions with SPF are useful if layering with a body sunscreen to create a better consistency on the skin.
+However, according to Frank, body lotions with SPF are useful if layering with a body sunscreen to create a better consistency on the skin.
 “Just remember to apply the sunscreen last,” he says. “[Body lotions with SPF] are okay for short sun exposure times (10 to 15 minutes max).”

 The best body lotions with SPF, according to dermatologists

-“I love that this is lightweight, broad-spectrum, not greasy and absorbs nicely into the skin for hydration,” says Dr. Frank.
-Plus, if you tend to have more sensitive skin, this option is a solid pick — it’s fragrance-, dye- and paraben-free and formulated for sensitive skin types.
+“I love that this is lightweight, broad-spectrum, not greasy and absorbs nicely into the skin for hydration,” says Frank.
+Plus, if you tend to have more sensitive skin, this option is a solid pick — it’s fragrance-, dye- and paraben-free and formulated specifically for sensitive skin types.

-“This is a luscious body butter that is ideal for all skin types and leaves the skin moisturized with a nice glow,” explains Dr. Hartman.
+“This is a luscious body butter that is ideal for all skin types and leaves the skin moisturized with a nice glow,” explains Hartman.
 The best part about this body butter is that it has an SPF of 45, which is even higher than the recommended SPF 30.

 This pick from Glytone contains glycolic acid to help exfoliate the skin while providing moisture.
-“For those prone to body acne, this is a great product to consider,” explains Dr. Frank.
+“For those prone to body acne, this is a great product to consider,” explains Frank.
 “However, whenever using acids, it’s important to use an SPF of at least 30, so this product definitely needs to be layered with a body sunscreen on top.”